gibbok/notes-pact/README.md

 - It is open source, there is a plug-and-play version payed called PactFlow.
 - Pact Broker can be used via Docker https://hub.docker.com/r/pactfoundation/pact-broker
 - Contract testing gives you tests that are quicker to execute.
 One down side of the approach is that the important information that would be available all in one place at the end of an integration test suite execution.
 The Pact Broker is a tool that brings all this information back together again.
+- Pacts are uploaded by the consumers to the broker, allowing producers to download the pacts and verify them.
+When producers have verified a pact they upload the status (pass or fail) back to the broker for future use.
+- Pacts have a version which changes when the pact changes.
+Multiple application versions may have the same version of their pact if it does not change.
+- Webhooks are a feature of the pact broker which makes HTTP requests to configurable endpoints for pact lifecycle changes, for instance if a pact has been changed; When this happens a webhook can trigger a pipeline that will run the relevant producer tests to verify the changed pact.

 Pact Broker is useful for: